sjl/adopt/README.markdown

 Adopt is a simple (~150 LOC) UNIX-style option parser in Common Lisp.
 It depends on [Bobbin][] and [split-sequence][].

-The test suite currently passes in SBCL, CCL, ECL, and ABCL on Debian.
+The test suite currently passes in SBCL, CCL, ECL, and ABCL on Ubuntu.
 Further testing is welcome.

 * **License:** MIT